-CALGARY – The Calgary Arab Art and Culture Society has pulled out all the stops in celebration of its seventh year of the Calgary Arab Film Nights Festival – October 18-20, 2019 at Globe Cinema.
+CALGARY – The Calgary Arab Arts & Culture Society (CAACS) celebrates its 10th Calgary Arab Film Nights Festival (CAFN) between October 7 and 9 at the Globe Cinema.

 CAACS has been organizing its Calgary Arab Film Nights Festival since 2013.
 This October 7, the 10th festival will take place at the Globe Cinema.
 The Festival begins with the Opening Night event “Canadian Eye on the Arab World”, featuring a screening of locally produced “Uncivilized”, a short documentary film directed by SAIT graduate, Rawd Almasoud.
 The short film will be followed by Canadian-made “Peace by Chocolate”, based on the true story of the Hadhad family, Syrian refugees who established the Peace by Chocolate artisanal chocolate shop.

 The festival’s opening night will be preceded by a reception hosting high profile invitees, including community leaders, partners, sponsors and artists.
 “We’re pleased by the support received thus far by the different levels of government”, says Mr. Moness Rizkalla, Chairperson.

 The second day of the Festival will present two features, comedy “C-Section” from Lebanon, and joint European-Tunisian-Egyptian production “Sharaf”, based on the novel by Sonallah Ibrahim.